trmw84/pinpointpanda-v2/content/_index.md

           the good stuff and the fun stuff and less of the bad stuff and the dull stuff.
 Get robots to do that.
 They really don't mind.
         title: Process Automation
     subtitle: This is what happens here.
 Officially.
+Unofficially?
+24/7 Slack GIFs.
-    title: Say What?
+    title: The Doing
     type: servicesblock
   - component: testimonials_block.html
     section_id: testimonials